Ayurveda is an ancient Vedic system of

 disorders.

-Ayurveda medicine does not use surgery for
+Ayurvedic medicine does not use surgery for

 treatment of even complicated diseases, and